cck232323/Petamant/README.md

-# Pet Activity Social Platform
+Pet Activity Social Platform
 A comprehensive web application for pet owners to create, discover, and join pet-related activities and events.

-## Overview
+Overview
 Pet Activity Social Platform is a .NET 8.0 web application that allows users to create accounts, organize pet activities, register for events, and build a community of pet enthusiasts.
 The platform provides an intuitive interface for managing activities and connecting with other pet owners.

-## Features
+Features

-- **User Authentication**: Secure JWT-based authentication system
-- **Activity Management**: Create, view, update, and delete pet activities
-- **Registration System**: Register for activities with pet information
-- **User Profiles**: View user profiles and their created activities
-- **Responsive Design**: Mobile-friendly interface using Bootstrap 4

-## Technology Stack

-- **Backend**:
+User Authentication: Secure JWT-based authentication system Activity Management: Create, view, update, and delete pet activities Registration System: Register for activities with pet information User Profiles: View user profiles and their created activities Responsive Design: Mobile-friendly interface using Bootstrap 4 Technology Stack
+Backend:
-  - ASP.NET Core 8.0
+ASP.NET Core 8.0
-  - Entity Framework Core 8.0
+Entity Framework Core 8.0
-  - PostgreSQL Database
+PostgreSQL Database
-  - JWT Authentication
+JWT Authentication

-- **Frontend**:
+Frontend:
-  - Razor Views
+Razor Views
-  - JavaScript/jQuery
+JavaScript/jQuery
-  - Bootstrap 4
+Bootstrap 4
-  - AJAX for asynchronous operations
+AJAX for asynchronous operations

-- **Tools & Libraries**:
+Tools & Libraries:
-  - AutoMapper for object mapping
+AutoMapper for object mapping
-  - FluentValidation for input validation
+FluentValidation for input validation
-  - Swagger for API documentation
+Swagger for API documentation
-  - BCrypt for password hashing
+BCrypt for password hashing

-## Project Structure
+Project Structure
 MyDotnetApp/
 ├── Controllers/           # API and MVC controllers ├── Models/                # Domain models